Afrosciadium friesiorum

-Afrosciadium friesiorum is a member of the carrot family, Apiaceae.
+Afrosciadium friesiorum is a species of plant in the family Apiaceae.
 It is a perennial tuberous herb, endemic to Mount Kenya.

+Taxonomy and history

 Afrosciadium friesiorum was previously classified as Peucedanum friesiorum before the genus Afrosciadium was established in 2008.
 The variety A. f. var. bipinnatum was considered a separate species, P. aberdarense, until 1987.

 Afrosciadium friesiorum has two accepted infraspecific varieties: